magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 When the Buddha really looked into the matter he saw that practise is not a concern of the body, it is a concern of the mind.
-The Buddha had tried (self-mortification) and found that it was limited to the body.
+The Buddha had tried *Attakilamathānuyogo* (self-mortification) and found that it was limited to the body.
 In fact, all Buddhas are enlightened in mind.

-Whether in regard to the body or to the mind, just throw them all together as transient, imperfect and ownerless – , and .
+Whether in regard to the body or to the mind, just throw them all together as transient, imperfect and ownerless – *aniccaṃ* , *dukkhaṃ* and *anattā*.
 They are simply conditions of nature.
 They arise depending on supporting factors, exist for a while and then cease.
 When there are appropriate conditions they arise again; having arisen they exist for a while, then cease once more.
 These things are not a ‘self’, a ‘being’, an ‘us’ or a ‘them’.
 There’s nobody there, there are simply feelings.
 Happiness has no intrinsic self, suffering has no intrinsic self.
 No self can be found, there are simply elements of nature which arise, exist and cease.
 They go through this constant cycle of change.

 All beings, including humans, tend to see the arising as themselves, the existence as themselves, and the cessation as themselves.
 Thus they